whatwg/streams/CONTRIBUTING.md

+# Streams Standard contributor guidelines

-# Contribution guidelines for the Streams Standard
+These are the guidelines for contributing to the Streams Standard.
+First see the [WHATWG contributor guidelines](https://github.com/whatwg/meta/blob/master/CONTRIBUTING.md).

 ## Spec editorial conventions